szk2s/tdd-max/README.md

 ## PR is welcome!
 Though you can file an issue, PR is much more appreciated.
 The code is simple enough to modify quickly.

+## For contributors
+### Publish
+1. Indicate the version number in the `package.json`
+1. commit and push
+1. run `npm publish`
+Tag will be automatically genearated